skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 </div>

-So THE question is: **How to improve the global standard of living without continuing to accelerate our self-destruction?**
+If the question of the last decades was: *How to produce more and more?*, today, THE question is: **How to improve the global standard of living without continuing to accelerate our self-destruction?**

 Continuing to mutualize cost and privatize profits is fundamentally incompatible with the <a href="https://en.wikipedia.org/wiki/The_Social_Contract" target="_blank" rel="noopener">social contract</a> (Arab spring, Brexit, Yellow vests...).